llvm-git-migration/llvm-project/llvm/docs/TableGen/BackEnds.rst

 * ``bit PrimaryKeyEarlyOut``.
 See the third example below.

+* ``bit PrimaryKeyReturnRange``. when set to 1, modifies the lookup function’s definition to return a range of results rather than a single pointer to the object.
+This feature proves useful when multiple objects meet the criteria specified by the lookup function.
+Currently, it is supported only for primary lookup functions.
+Refer to the fourth example below for further details.

 TableGen attempts to deduce the type of each of the table fields so that it can format the C++ initializers in the emitted table.
 It can deduce ``bit``, ``bits<n>``, ``string``, ``Intrinsic``, and ``Instruction``.
 These can be